 When you are working freelance, you will also receive, your fair share of criticism from your clients.
-Each freelancer operates differently from the next, and while some can fulfil expectations of a particular client, others may be found lacking.
+Each freelancer operates differently from the next, and while some can fulfill the expectations of a particular client, others may be found lacking.

 What is the best way for freelancers to handle criticism?
 Do they need to inculcate additional traits, or should they develop certain attitudes to get things under control?
 We will look into the few ways that can help you cope with criticism.

-Fending off any sort of criticism, will keep the person aloof about his shortcomings, hampering progress in the long run.
+Fending off any sort of criticism will keep the person aloof about his shortcomings, hampering progress in the long run.
 A timely reprimand could save you from a big loss, as small chides help you to be fully aware of where you stand, and you tend to work on your shortcomings to come back to where you belong.

 Accepting criticism is the hallmark of a successful freelancing professional.
 A successful freelancer understands the value of being condemned, and he knows that the only thing left to do is to fight back and prove others wrong.

-At times, there is a thin line between abusing someone, and criticizing him.
+At times, there is a thin line between abusing someone and criticizing him.

 This seems to take place a lot in the freelancing business.
 A client gets irritated by the submitted outcome.
 He is not particularly impressed by what he sees, so he starts firing abuse.
-Criticism when directed from the heart rather than the mind usually comes in the form of abuse.
+Criticism, when directed from the heart rather than the mind, usually comes in the form of abuse.

 It is important for a freelancer to ignore such criticisms as it will only bring hurt and resentment.
-Instead focus on criticism that pinpoints your shortcomings and gives you reasons or a direction in which you can follow for improvement.
+Instead, focus on criticism that pinpoints your shortcomings and gives you reasons or a direction in which you can follow for improvement.

-Take it in and Make Improvements
+Take it in and make improvement

 Freelancers should have the habit of reflecting on their weaknesses when pointed out.
 Having the humility to know that even they can also be wrong, and can be criticized by their clients allows them to never take criticism as a personal hit, but more as a step towards building a professional career.

-Grapple with the Fear of Repeated Criticisms
+Grapple with the fear of repeated criticisms

 Despite our best efforts, we should realize that the criticisms will never stop coming.
 We may believe that we have rectified our mistakes, but somehow, clients can still find fault in our work.
 If we let this continue, then an imprint of failure will cement its footing in our minds.

-Carrying that attitude, or more precisely that fear, is certainly harmful.
+Carrying that attitude, or more precisely, that fear is certainly harmful.
 We would develop a negative attitude or even start doubting ourselves.
-Negativity of any kind for a freelancer is deadly for one’s career.
+The negativity of any kind for a freelancer is deadly for one’s career.

-I had no idea what was wrong with my writing until one day, I decided to ask one of my clients, who told me, "You had incorrectly constructed sentences in many places, and had used singular and plural form together in many of your sentences, which is wrong."
+I had no idea what was wrong with my writing until one day; I decided to ask one of my clients, who told me, "You had incorrectly constructed sentences in many places and had used singular and plural forms together in many of your sentences, which is wrong."

-And to this day, I never regretted facing up to my fear of being criticized and just asking point blank where I’ve gone wrong.
+And to this day, I never regretted facing up to my fear of being criticized and just asking point-blank where I’ve gone wrong.

 Insecurities are a dime a dozen for a freelancer’s career; here are suggestions on how to deal with them.
 While you’re at it, you may want to find out if what you are doing is actually causing you to lose a client!

-Have you ever received criticism that came from the heart not from the mind?
+Have you ever received criticism that came from the heart, not from the mind?